 Once your service has been approved, we'll send you an email asking you to fill out the prelaunch marketing form.
 In this form we'll ask for the date in which you'd like the service to be published on IFTTT.
-Before your service is published, we'll do a final review to make sure that the service's endpoint and connection tests are passing, and that you have at least six published Applets available for users to add.
+Before your service is published, we'll do a final review to make sure that the service's endpoint and authentication tests are passing, and that you have at least twelve published Applets available for users to add.

 Some minor updates can be made directly in the platform.
 For example, you can update your service description at any time.

 To make more substantial changes (ex. new queries, triggers, or actions), clone your service, make any necessary changes, and then submit that service for review.